brentvollebregt/monopoly-money/README.md

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for:

-- In history on player rename, show actioner
 - Number pad entry into game (restrict to 6 numbers)
-- Show times in history
-- Some symbol instead of (actioned by)
 - Remove send money buttons?
 - Passing go button in banker [settings, player dropdown, send]
   - Settings is a localstorage value of the amount to send